robbitancor/CodeLogic/README.md

 Repository for code implementation examples.

 # Recipes
-1. Generating, encrypting, and decrypting of keys ("Using AES")
+1. Generating, encrypting, and decrypting of keys (using AES)